Cubic ton

 The cubic ton is a measure of volume.
-It is considered obsolete in the United Kingdom and is now used primarily in the United States.
+It is considered obsolete.

 Definitions

 A mass-derived unit of volume is defined by reference to the density of some material.
 One common such material is water, used in multiple units.
 For the cubic ton, the situation is more complex—there are different cubic tons for different materials.

 The 1964 Reader's Digest Great Encyclopaedic Dictionary gave the following ton-derived volumes: